 Leena van Deventer is a game developer, writer and educator from Melbourne, Australia.
 She has taught interactive storytelling at RMIT and Swinburne Universities, and the Victorian College of the Arts.
-Leena also sits on the Board of Directors of the Victorian Women’s Trust, and is completing her Masters in Arts Management from RMIT University, and is now Creative Producer on the highly-anticipated indie game Dead Static Drive.
+Leena also sits on the Board of Directors of the Victorian Women’s Trust.
+In 2019, Leena completed her Masters in Arts Management (with Distinction) from RMIT University, and is now Creative Producer on the highly-anticipated indie game Dead Static Drive.

 Leena has worked in a freelance capacity on several games and apps, including writing and editing interactive Gamebooks for Tin Man Games, as a Senior Copywriter on a Cannes Gold Lion Award winning collaboration between Leo Burnett Sydney, Millipede Creative, and the Australian Bureau of Statistics in the game Run That Town, and was also a narrative consultant on the Twists & Turns app for the 2014 Melbourne Writers Festival, where she helped three festival authors navigate non-linear storytelling to deliver interactive choose-your-own-adventure tales geotagged to the laneways of Melbourne’s CBD.